Social Icons

 Directed by Chris Buck and Kevin Lima

-When you get to sit down and watch Tarzan you will understand why this movie is one of the best movies to have come out from Disney's animation studio.
+When you sit down and watch Tarzan, you’ll understand why it’s one of the best movies to come out of Disney’s animation studio.

-The movie plot follows a family (a couple and their infant son) who got shipwrecked and landed in the rainforest somewhere in Africa.
-They built a home for themselves there and were living fine until they were murdered by a leopard.
+The movie’s plot follows a family—a couple and their infant son—who are shipwrecked and land in an African rainforest.
+They build a home and live peacefully until they are tragically killed by a leopard.

-A gorilla named Kala hears the cries of the child and goes to save it from the leopard, that’s how Tarzan got to be her son and started living with the gorillas.
-He grew big and strong, able to jump through trees and perform feats that a typical man could not.
+A gorilla named Kala hears the cries of the child and rescues him from the leopard.
+That’s how Tarzan becomes her son and grows up among the gorillas.
+He becomes strong and agile, able to swing through trees and perform feats no typical human could.

-The story is also a love tale as Tarzan and Jane fell for each other as we watch Tarzan try his best to bridge the gap between himself and the rest of humanity and not betray his gorilla heritage.
+The story is also a love tale, as Tarzan and Jane fall for each other.
+We watch Tarzan struggle to bridge the gap between his human side and his gorilla heritage, trying not to betray either.

-This Disney adaptation of Edgar Rice Burroughs story Tarzan of the Apes was at the time of release the first time we got to see the man raised by apes in a full-length animation.
-The movie won many accolades for the amazing Phil Collins soundtrack and animation was tasteful well done and it marked the end of an era.
+This Disney adaptation of Edgar Rice Burroughs’ Tarzan of the Apes was, at the time of its release, the first full-length animated portrayal of the man raised by apes.
+The movie won numerous accolades, particularly for Phil Collins’ amazing soundtrack, and the animation was beautifully executed.
+It also marked the end of an era, as Tarzan was the last film of the Disney Renaissance.

-The animation was a critical and commercial success for Disney, but most of the accolades of the movie went to the musical score.
-The soundtrack/score won an Academy Awards for Best Music, Original Song, Golden Globe Awards for Best Original Song – Motion Picture and a Grammy for Best Soundtrack Album.
+The animation was a critical and commercial success for Disney, but most of the praise went to the musical score.
+The soundtrack won an Academy Award for Best Original Song, a Golden Globe for Best Original Song – Motion Picture, and a Grammy for Best Soundtrack Album.

 0 comments: